g4m817/novelapp/README.md

 ```

 6) **Login**
-Open http://localhost:5000 and sign in with the admin credentials you set in `config.py` (defaults are seeded from `app.py` on first run).
+Open http://localhost:5000 and sign in with the admin credentials you set in `config.py`.

 ---